MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 ### Join using the Mesh app in Teams (Windows or Mac)

 > [!IMPORTANT]
-> We're excited to introduce the Mesh app in Teams, bring Mesh closer to where you do your day to day work.
+> We're excited to introduce the Mesh app in Microsoft Teams, bringing Mesh closer to where you do your day to day work.
 Currently, the Mesh app in Teams only available to organizations in [Mesh TAP](../develop/mesh-tap-participants.md).

 To join a Mesh event using the Mesh app in Teams: